Baza207/LHServer/README.md

 ### Base structure
 #### Variables
 - `command` -  The command string to be processed.
 This is always a string.
 - `data` -		The data for the command.
-This can be any variable type but is normally a dictionary.
+This will ether be a dictionary or a BOOL.

 ```